kchinzei/raspi-pca9685/README.md

 }
 ```
 ### new PCA9685PWM(config: number | string | object)

 Instantiates a new PWM channel on a PCA9685 board.
-When first channel
+When the first channel
 is made, you may want to provide the PWM frequency by using
 **IPCA9685PWMConfig** object.
-This set the PWM frequency of the
+This sets the PWM frequency of the
 board.
 Since the frequency is set per board, when instantiating the
-rest of channels, you can provide the port number instead of
+rest of channels you can provide the port number only instead of
 IPCA9685PWMConfig.
 Port number is calculated by
-`(board #)*maxChannelsPerBoard + (channel #)`.
+`( board# ) * maxChannelsPerBoard + ( channel# )`.

 Currently, once you instantiate a new PWM channel, you can't change
 its PWM frequency.
 It's not a hardware restriction and you can easily